-1. Use of the fuel system (as described in Art.
+- 1. Use of the fuel system (as described in Art.
 2.5.3.2.5.vi) a) from the Engine Supplier is mandatory, and it must remain standard, as delivered by the Engine Supplier.
 The only modifications permitted are those specifically described in these regulations.
-The Technical Director may require the team to exchange any parts of the fuel system for another standard part, at any time.

-- 2. Fuel Tank Design and construction of the fuel tank is free, within the constraints of the FIM Grand Prix Regulations, Art.
+The Technical Director may require the team to exchange any parts of the fuel system for another standard part, at any time. - 2.
+Fuel Tank Design and construction of the fuel tank is free, within the constraints of the FIM Grand Prix Regulations, Art.
 2.5.4.5.
 There are no capacity restrictions. - 3.
 Fuel Delivery Hoses: Fuel delivery hose fittings must remain standard, as supplied.
 However, it is permitted to fit quick-connectors (e.g. "dry-break" connectors) in the fuel lines. - 4.
 Airbox: Only the standard airbox supplied by the Engine Supplier (including air filter) may be used.
 No modifications, alterations or additions to this airbox are allowed, except as described in Art.
-2.5.3.6.5 below).

-The main air pressure sensor must be fitted in its original location.
-Refer to the Appendix 6, Moto 2^{TM} .

-The secondary air pressure sensor must be fitted in the location approved by the ECU Supplier.

-- 5. To ensure correct performance it is not recommend any change to the airbox.
+2.5.3.6.5 below). - The main air pressure sensor must be connected to the throttle body as indicated by the ECU supplier.
+Refer to the Appendix 6, Moto 2^{TM} . - The secondary air pressure sensor must be fitted in the location approved by the ECU Supplier.
+The connection into the Airbox is not allowed. - 5.
+To ensure correct performance it is not recommend any change to the airbox.
 However, at the risk of the team, the following changes are allowed: - a) The transition duct; airbox to headstock ahead of the air filter, may be changed to suit individual chassis designs. - b) A catch-tank may be fitted in the engine breather between the cam cover and airbox.
 The catch tank is solely for the purpose of collecting engine fluids, no other functions (such as pressure modification) are permitted and breather connections may only be directly between the cam cover, catch tank and airbox.
 The catch tank and connections must be visible for inspection at all times (that is, not permanently built into the chassis or other parts). - c) A heat protection can be attached to the airbox.